cslarsen/csl.name/_drafts/luajit-cpp.md

 parse C signatures automatically).
 Many other languages have it too.
 Chicken Scheme also parses C code.
 The difference is in how advanced the C parsers are.

+But why would you interface with C?
+I think it's very obvious.
+Most interesting platform specific functions will be available in C. Having a good FFI library means you can easily access these in LuaJIT.
+It's also easy to interface with libraries such as <a href="http://www.libsdl.org">SDL</a>.

 Using C++ objects in LuaJIT
 ---------------------------